Stuff

 Money Saving Reminder

 If you need a hot photo item that is out of stock at B&H, would enjoy free overnight shipping, and would like a $50 discount on your first purchase, click here to order and enter the coupon code BIRDSASART at checkout.
 If you are looking to strike a deal on Canon or Nikon gear (including the big telephotos) or on a multiple item order, contact Steve Elkins via e-mail or on his cell at (479) 381-2592 (Eastern time) and be sure to mention your BIRDSASART coupon code and use it for your online order.
-Steve currently has several D850s in stock — your purchase includes a free 64gb XQD card and the XQD reader!).
-He also has two Nikon 180-400s in stock.
-And he is taking pre-orders for the new Nikon 500 P and the Nikon Z6 mirrorless camera body as well as for the Canon 600 III.
-He already has two BAA blog orders for the new Canon six.
+Steve currently has several D850s in stock along with a Nikon 600mm f/4 VR.
+He is taking pre-orders for the new Nikon 500 P and the Nikon Z6 mirrorless camera body.

 |